ZufengW/100-days-of-code/log.md

 I like how this course makes note of things such as this.

 I should try spending more time coding per day.
 I have more free time at the moment.

+### Day 4: 19 June, 2017

+**Today's Progress**: Web Developer Bootcamp: Finished section 6 (Intermediate CSS)

+**Thoughts:** Making the image gallery and blog page was a nice exercise.
+Looking forward to making it more functional in the future when there's back end.
+(Same with the tic tac toe + JavaScript)

 <!---
 Is this